 Alicia Grega

-Alicia Lynn Grega is a writer, artist, and professor from Scranton, Pennsylvania.
-A playwright and screenwriter by passion, she is a member of the Dramatists Guild of America and a rostered artist with Arts in Education Northeast Pennsylvania, a partner organization of the Pennsylvania Council on the Arts.
+Alicia Lynn Grega is a dramatist/director/dramaturg and professor from Scranton, Pennsylvania.
 Original scripts produced include Operation Wanderlust, Insomniac Salad, Banger's Elixir, and White Matter Surplus.
 Alicia has also published two books of poetry including Haptikos in 2016 and Dystalgia in 2020.
+Recent career highlights include performing with the Farm Arts Collective's Paradise Lost (Dream on the Farm) and staging Remember You Must Die: A Comedy by Maureen McGuigan at the Ballina Arts Center in Ireland.

 An exhausted woman goes to drastic measures to challenge her privileged sister's aloofness while on a much-needed vacation in this absurd dark comedy.